mochi-hpc/mochi-doc/docs/source/flock/05_bootstrap_join.rst

 Bootstrap method: join
 =======================

-The "join" bootstrap method allows a process to join an existing Flock group by contacting one of its members.
-This is useful for dynamically adding processes to a group after it has been initialized.
+The "join" bootstrap method allows a process to dynamically join an existing Flock group.
+Unlike the "file" or "view" bootstrap methods which simply load a static view, "join" actively contacts existing group members and requests to be added to the group.

 When to use
 -----------

 Use the "join" bootstrap method when:

-- You want to add processes to an existing group
+- You want to dynamically add processes to a running group
-- You're implementing elastic services that scale up
+- You're implementing elastic services that scale up at runtime
-- You have a bootstrap node that other processes can contact
+- You need existing group members to be notified of new members
-- You want processes to discover the full group by contacting any member
+- You want the group view to be updated across all members

 Prerequisites
 -------------